 Oh, and you can even post on Insta from your newly-acquired 5-bed villa in Ibiza if you wish!
 Nobody will know you own only a part…

 The time it takes to start enjoying your share of the property will depend on how you fund the purchase.
-If you can provide the necessary funds quickly, you may be able to start enjoying the property as soon as your share is created, which typically takes 2-3 weeks.
+If you can provide the necessary funds quickly, you may be able to start enjoying the property as soon as your share is created, which typically takes one month on average.

 Yes, there is often a cooling-off period when purchasing a fractional property share, similar to when buying a traditional property.
 This is a period of time during which you can change your mind and cancel the purchase without incurring any penalties.
 The length of the cooling-off period can vary depending on the country in which you are purchasing the property.